iamfmjk/etsy/README.md

     >> user = Etsy.myself(token, secret)
 	>> access = { :access_token => user.token, :access_secret => user.secret }
 	>> Etsy::Listing.find_all_by_shop_id(user.shop.id, access.merge(:limit => 5))

-## Error handling

-For legacy reasons, this gem does *not* raise errors when requests are unsuccessful.
-However, you can force errors to be thrown by configuring the `silent_errors` flag.

-    >>> Etsy.silent_errors = false

 ## Contributing